This icon () tells you which link takes you to the new site.

 Student loan end-of-year repayment calculations sent

-|August||Request a personal tax summary or do it through myIR|
+|August||Request a personal tax summary in myIR|

-|Once PTS is sent||Refunds less than $200 issued automatically
+|Once PTS is sent||Refunds less than $600 issue automatically